Constipation Workup

 Other Studies

-Controlled pressure-based rectal distention with fluoroscopic rectal imaging to measure the rectal diameter at the minimal distention pressure may be useful in identifying idiopathic megabowel in the absence of an organic cause of other problems.[11]
+Controlled pressure-based rectal distention with fluoroscopic rectal imaging to measure the rectal diameter at the minimal distention pressure may be useful in identifying idiopathic megabowel in the absence of an organic cause or other problems.
+[22]

 EMG documents paradoxical external sphincter or puborectalis spasm during defecation, consistent with the diagnosis of anismus.
 It is useful during subsequent biofeedback training because the patient is taught to relax these muscles.